 - Verify restaurant details such as phone number or hours of operation

-The diversification and the scale of the Mechanical Turk workforce allow you to gather a breadth of information that would be almost impossible to do otherwise such as:
+The diversification and the scale of the Mechanical Turk on-demand workforce allow you to gather a breadth of information that would be almost impossible to do otherwise such as:

 - Allowing people to ask questions from a computer or mobile device about any topic and have workers return results to those questions